zoltraks/blastar/docs/recognition.md

 Yeah, spaces in first ``PRINT`` makes no sense while you could just change X position in ``LOCATE`` but anyway.

+So this one is asking if we need any instructions.

 ```
 190 LETE$=INKEY$
 ```